stanAndreea/One-Word-Movie/README.md

 # **One Word Movie**

-## *One Word Movie created using the API from TheMovieDB, Picasso and Volley librarys*
+## *One Word Movie created using the API from TheMovieDB, Picasso and Volley libraries*

 **App contains 3 activities:**